 The ASX Listing Rules specify that the aggregate remuneration of non-executive directors shall be determined from time to time by a general meeting.
 The amount of aggregate remuneration sought to be approved by shareholders and the manner in which it is apportioned amongst directors is reviewed annually.
 The Board considers advice from external advisers and shareholders as well as the fees paid to non-executive directors of comparable companies when undertaking the annual review process.

 Each director receives a fee for being a director of the Company.
-The remuneration of the non-executive directors for the year ended 30 June 2020 is detailed in Table 1 of this report.
+The remuneration of the non-executive directors for the year ended 30 June 2022 is detailed below.